Get started with IronBarcode

 Export Barcode as Stream in Various Image Formats

 There are multiple methods that a user can use to convert the barcode object into a MemoryStream.
-These methods are for simplicity, in which users can use based on the desired image format stream.
+These methods simplify the process, allowing users to choose based on the desired image format stream.
 Below is the list of available methods:

 • BinaryStream property: Returns a System.IO.Stream of the barcode rendered as a Bitmap image.

-• ToStream(): for PNG image format as default.
-Users can however, can input AnyBitmap.ImageFormat enum field as an argument in this method to specify the desired image stream format.
+• ToStream(): For PNG image format by default.
+Users can, however, input the AnyBitmap.ImageFormat enum field as an argument in this method to specify the desired image stream format.

 Now, let us use the ToJpegStream and ToStream methods to output streams in JPEG image format using the code snippet below: